vibrantemerald2367-tech/VEXV5-RobotCode-Resources/2024-25HighStakes/README.md

 - Intuitive control layout
 - Reliable mechanism operation

-*This README file was generated with AI and edited afterwards, please report any errors if found.
-Thank you for your cooperation*
+*This README file was generated with AI and edited afterwards, please report any errors if found.*